Notes on Summits & Counter-Summits

 The foreign ministers who will be meeting in Riva on September 4 through 6 must achieve a common platform to present at the WTO summit in Cancun, Mexico on September 9 through 13.
 The topic is the General Agreement on the Trade of Services (GATS) that anticipates precisely the liberalization of the principle “public services” on a global level.
 Among the many decisions in process, the most scandalous is surely that of the privatization of water, which may become a reality for the 144 member countries of the World Trade Organization.
 It is a process that started a while ago, since seven multinationals have contended for decades over the concession for bottling mineral water and in the last few years over the concession for managing the water system as well.
 The “Trento board for a social Europe” also dwells upon the privatization of water, and on its scarcity due to pollution, as the mark of the most unbridled neoliberalism.
 Apart from the usual complaints about the non-democratic aspects of these agreements (as if those made by individual governments were instead subject to who knows what public debates…; besides, weren’t the state institutions supposed to save us from the savage market?), what is equally scandalous in the discourse of the reformists is the gap between the amplitude of the disasters that they denounce and the solutions that they propose.

-[5] that privatize water.
+On the one hand, they indicate the causes of these disasters to be the industrialization of agriculture, the concentration of populations in increasingly gigantic cities, the pollution produced by factories, the waste of drinkable water for industrial machinery and for cultivation intended for the intensive breeding of animals; in short, the very essence of the techno-industrial system.
+On the other hand, they propose… new laws, transparent rules, even citizen participation in the form of short term treasury bonds in the S.P.A.s[5] that privatize water.
 Thanks to the marvels of progress, there are whole countries in which a collapse of the banking system would leave the countryside without water, and these citizens, so proud of being so, want different laws.
 Somewhat as if, in the face of a downpour of acid rain, one were to suggest covering the head with an organic fig leaf.
 The proposals of the various social forums, reasonable in terms of political and economic rationality, are simply crazy from a concrete and social point of view.
 It is not a question of denouncing a world in ruins, but rather of snatching the space for resisting and the time for attacking.
 It is not just a question of how radical one is in the streets.
 The point is what sort of life one desires, how much one has submitted her or himself materially and spiritually to an increasingly inhuman and artificial social order or, on the other hand, what relationships one is ready to fight for.

 There is no need to go to Riva to oppose the water racket.
 Those directly responsible for this absolute commodification (for example the big businesses that bottle mineral water) are just a few steps away from us at all times.
 If the civilized can’t even defend the water they drink – or at least understand that others do so in a clear and direct way – we can all just go to bed.
 In this case as well, it is a long chain of dependence and oppression that now presents us with an exorbitant bill.
 Only through autonomy toward industrial mass society and through open revolt against the state that defends it could something different be born.